 Morton's parents were William Hart Cox (born 1827) who was a Master Mariner, & Sarah Rivett (born 11th March 1827 in Spitalfields, East London).
 They were married at St George the Martyr Church, Southwark on 27th January 1852.
 My mum (Christine) adds:

 "[Sarah's] father was a tea merchant.
 Her family had come from France in the 17th Century.
 They were Huguenots (French Protestants) who suffered persecution - 40,000 settled in Britain, many in Spitalfields, bringing their trade of weaving with them."

-Below the couple are pictured 5 years' later on May 16th, 1904, in a formal photo taken by F.W.
-Clark Photographers of Romford Road, Forest Gate.
-They now had 2 children - Dudley (who had just turned 1 year's old) seated on his mother's lap, & Frank (who had just turned 3).
-Edith would have been 4 months' pregnant at this time with my Grandmother, Reva Cox, who was later born in the October.
+Below the couple are pictured 5 years' later on May 16th, 1904, in a formal photo taken by FW Clark Photographers of Romford Road, Forest Gate.
+They now had 2 children - Dudley (who had just turned 1) seated on his mother's lap, and Frank (who had just turned 3).
+Edith would have been 4 months' pregnant at this time with my Grandmother, Reva Cox, who was later born in the October of that year.

-Below here is a huge framed photo that has been in my family for years!
-This pictures the extended Cox family as they were in 1908.
-My mum has helpfully supplied the names of everyone pictured, which I've listed below.
+Below here is a huge framed photo that has been in my family for decades!
+This shows the extended Cox family as they were in 1908.
+My mother has helpfully supplied the names of everyone pictured, which I've listed below.

 Back row: Cousin Willy; Uncle Charlie, Auntie Annie; ?
-Rivet; Aunt Hannah; Uncle Willy, Uncle Frank.
+Rivett; Aunt Hannah; Uncle Willy, Uncle Frank.